Author: Leon Wimmenhoeve

 Removing Mixed content fixer comment from HTML source

-Really Simple SSL adds a HTML comment to the source of your website.
-Since 2.4 this is a data attribute.
+Really Simple Security adds a data-rsssl=1 attribute to the page source.
 This makes it easy to check if the Mixed content fixer is active.
 This is necessary because sometimes other plugins block the Mixed content fixer.
 If this comment does not appear, you know there is a conflict.
-Some users have asked me how to remove this comment.
-For those who do not want it there, I have described a way
+Some users have asked us how to remove this comment, and the plugin contains a filter that makes it possible to remove this attribute.
+Please note: the automatic detection of plugin conflicts